If you have a question that isn’t answered here or in PsyArXiv’s policies page, please email psyarxiv@improvingpsych.org.

 I have uploaded different versions of my article.
 Is there any way to remove or delete the previous versions?

-How long will it take for my paper to pass the pending stage of post-moderation?
-I submitted it early this week, and I still have not heard anything yet.
+How long will it take for my paper to pass the pending stage of pre-moderation and be publicly available?

 Psyarxiv papers are picked up by Google Scholar, but the citations are not added.
 Can you fix this?